 “Measurement is fabulous.
 Unless you're busy measuring what's easy to measure as opposed to what's important” –Seth Godin.

 So, what are these really important things to measure?
-Being a software enthusiast, I think a system’s or application’s performance is one thing which you cannot ignore.
+Being a software enthusiast, I think a system’s or application’s performance is one thing that you cannot ignore.
 In general, we tend to measure at three levels: network, machine, and application level.
-Application metrics are mostly the hardest and the most important, of the three.
+Application metrics are mostly the hardest and the most important of the three.
 Application metrics are very specific to your business, and they change as your applications change.

 In this blog, I will be targeting the User Datagram Protocol (UDP) based containerized metric collector and tracing systems - StatsD and Jaeger with sample application integration.